-Free on board or freight on board (FOB) comes under marine insurance, which says that the seller would be held responsible till all the goods are placed on the vessel as designated by the buyer.
+Free on board or freight on board (FOB) comes under marine insurance, and implies that the seller would be held responsible till all the goods are placed on the vessel as designated by the buyer.
 It means the goods would be delivered as per the seller’s cost via a particular route to the destination as specified by the buyer.

 For instance, Mr X sends goods to Mr Z on FOB basis, which means that Mr Z would be responsible for arranging insurance for Mr X. In case any loss arises during the transit, Mr Z would get the compensation from the insurer.